halostatue/stars/README.md

 ## HTML

-*   [AgnosticUI/agnosticui](https://github.com/AgnosticUI/agnosticui) - AgnosticUI is a set of UI primitives that start their lives in clean HTML and CSS.
-These standards compliant components are then copied to our framework implementations in: React, Vue 3, Angular, and Svelte.
 *   [GoogleChromeLabs/container-query-polyfill](https://github.com/GoogleChromeLabs/container-query-polyfill) - A polyfill for CSS Container Queries
 *   [weshatheleopard/rubyXL](https://github.com/weshatheleopard/rubyXL) - Ruby lib for reading/writing/modifying .xlsx and .xlsm files
 *   [vinooniv/video-bg-blur](https://github.com/vinooniv/video-bg-blur) - blur video stream background with WebRTC and TensorFlow.js